 - 4. Summary

-You may think of the California Consumer Privacy Act (CCPA) as a law that applies to big businesses and social media companies.
-But have you noticed that the CCPA actually contains two definitions of "business?"
+You may think of the California Consumer Privacy Act (CCPA), as amended by the CPRA, as a law that applies to big businesses and social media companies.
+But have you noticed that the CCPA/CPRA actually contains two definitions of "business?"

-This second definition significantly broadens the CCPA's scope and means that, in some cases, the act could apply to nonprofits.
+This second definition significantly broadens the CCPA/CPRA's scope and means that, in some cases, the act could apply to nonprofits.

-Read on to find out if your nonprofit could be covered by the CCPA, and, if so, what you need to do to comply.
+Read on to find out if your nonprofit could be covered by the CCPA (CPRA), and, if so, what you need to do to comply.

 At Step 1, select the Website option or App option or both.